nus-cs2103-AY2425S1/ip/README.md

 ## Exiting the Application

-To exit the application, simply type the `bye` command.
-Your tasks will be saved automatically.
+To exit the application, simply close the tab of the application using the 'X' button at the top right hand corner.

 ## Troubleshooting